roman-milk/roman-milk.github.io/a-secretary-changed.md

  After I set the phone down I looked at my naked body in my bedroom's full length mirror.
 My long blonde curls needed refreshing and I decided a quick shower was in order.
 I had an hour to be at the Pink Partridge and my husband would be home in two hours.
 My brain was a jumble of thoughts but I knew I needed to get ready quickly.

  So a quick shower, and a quick rub to try and sneak in at least one orgasm.
 To no avail.
 My frustration was escalating and I really needed some relief soon.
 I really wasn't sure what I was doing as I brushed my blonde hair and put on my makeup.
 Once again very heavy lipstick and eye shadow.
 All in pink and glitter.
 Looking at myself in the mirror I actually thought I looked fuckable.
 Giggling as I posed a few times.
 Picking out a cute pink thong, I stopped before I slipped it on.
 Something in my head.
 Oh yes, that song.
-Report_Story #2